+Over the last two years, returns of some Snake River salmon and steelhead populations have increased compared to extreme low returns of the previous five years, but are a fraction of historic levels and far below goals of the NOAA Columbia Basin Partnership Task Force, a diverse set of stakeholders and tribes.
+For example, predicted 2022 spring/summer Chinook wild returns are 16,743 which is approximately half of the 33,500 low end goal, a third of the medium goal of 98,750 and only 1.6% of the historic abundance levels.
 Data shows that recent returns of several salmon populations are declining at rates not seen since the mid-1990s when these species were first listed under the ESA.
-Some of these declines are so significant, they triggered both the 'Early Warning Indicator' and 'Significant Decline Trigger' indicators established in NOAA's Adaptive Management Implementation Plans, which provides recommended management actions to benefit salmon species.
+Some of these declines are so significant, they triggered both the 'Early Warning Indicator' and 'Significant Decline Trigger' indicators established in NOAA's Adaptive Management Implementation Plans, components of the 2016 Biological Opinion that recommended management actions to benefit salmon species.
 Additionally, NOAA scientists have concluded that "extreme weather events may become the new normal due to anthropogenic climate change with catastrophic consequences for endangered species."
-Recent findings from a peer-reviewed study on the recovery of salmon in the lower Snake River concluded that breaching is most likely the only way to rehabilitate river habitat and restore aquatic species that are near extinction.